Citroën Xantia: Name

 The name "Xantia", like some other names used by Citroën before (like Athena or Pallas) comes from ancient Greek history and mythology.

 "Xantia" is derived from Xanthos, mean golden or blond in Greek language.
 Xanthos is name of an ancient Lycian city (meaning "golden city") in ancient Lycia region.
 The name is also known for Xanthian Obelisk, An bilingual Obelisk from Persian Achaemenid Empire era found in ruins of Xanthos city.

+The letter X was used in many Citroën models of this era.
+Citroën worked closely with Michelin, who were promoting their 'X' brand of tyres.

 History

 The Xantia replaced the earlier Citroën BX (which straddled both small and large family car segments), and maintained the high level of popularity of that model, but brought the car more into the mainstream to compete harder with its mid-size rivals, such as the Ford Mondeo and Opel Vectra/Vauxhall Cavalier.

 The car was built from November 1992 to October 2002 in France, totalling almost ten years, including the facelift in December 1997.

 It signalled that Citroën had learned from the reception given to the staid Citroën ZX, introduced two years earlier, and criticised by contemporary journalists for its lack of traditional Citroën flair, in engineering and design.
 Citroën addressed these concerns in the Xantia.

 The Xantia also used the traditional Citroën hydropneumatic suspension system, which was pioneered by the older DS.
 It was initially only available as a hatchback (notchback) (Berline), but an estate (station wagon) (Break) version, built by Heuliez, appeared in September 1995.

 Inline with PSA Group policy, the Peugeot 406, launched two years later, used the same floorpan, core structure and engines as the Xantia.
 The Hydractive suspension system was not carried over, and the 406 utilised a more traditional spring suspension.

 Sales in the United Kingdom were strong, and even though it was never able to match the volume of British favourites, such as the Ford Mondeo or Vauxhall Vectra, the car did help Citroën establish a strong foothold in the business car market in the United Kingdom.